memgraph/docs/docs/tutorials/migrate-relational-database.md

 **Exporting data by running a query**

-You can also export data by writing a query, but it can only export data to a specific location you can find out by running:
+You can also export data by writing a query, but the data can be exported only to a specific location you can find out by running the following query:

 ```sql
 SHOW VARIABLES LIKE "secure_file_priv";